 Video on spatial diffusion and churn of iWiW.
 Nodes denote towns and links represent invitations sent across towns between 2002 and 2012 on a monthly basis.
-The size of nodes illustrate the number of users who registered in the town by the given month and the color depict the share of those registered users who still logged in.
+The size of nodes illustrates the number of users who registered in the town by the given month and the color depicts the share of those registered users who still logged in.
 Adoption started in Budapest (the capital) and was followed first in its surroundings and other major regional subcenters.
-The vast majority of invitations has been sent from Budapest in the initial phase of diffusion and subcenters started to transmit spreading when diffusion speeded up in the middle of the life-cycle.
-A decisive fraction of users logged in to the website even after Facebook antered the country in 2008.
+The vast majority of invitations have been sent from Budapest in the initial phase of diffusion and subcenters started to transmit spreading when diffusion speeded up in the middle of the life-cycle.
+A decisive fraction of users logged in to the website even after Facebook entered the country in 2008.
 Collective churn started in 2010 and the rate of active users dropped quickly in most of the towns.
-Exceptions are small villages in the countryside, where people have difficulties to adopt new waves of social media innovation., For a video on spatial diffusion and churn, go to \url{https://vimeo.com/251494015}
+Exceptions are small villages in the countryside, where people have difficulties to adopt new waves of social media innovation.